The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope

 In the O/Si/S zone, there are molecular effects on the temperature early on, between 100-300 days.
 The contributions from the most important cooling species (both molecular and atomic) are shown in the left panel of Fig.~\ref{fig:coolfrac}.
 The initial molecular cooling is primarily done by SiO, which accounts for up to 20\% of the cooling, and to a lesser degree SiS (up to 5\%).
 With molecular cooling, this zone has a temperatures up to 200 K lower compared to the molecule-free model, at early phases.
 The effect then lessens with time, and after 300 days there are negligible differences between the models with and without molecular cooling.

 A similar pattern can be seen in the O/C zone (right-most panel in Fig.~\ref{fig:coolfrac}); at the early stages, there is significant CO cooling (up to $35\%$ of the total cooling), which leads to a $\sim$400 K lower temperature in this zone.
-However, by 200 days the molecular effect has mostly gone away.
-Then, around 450 days, CO suddenly takes over most of the cooling and temperatures drop by about 1000 K compared to the molecule-free model.
+However, by 300 days the molecular cooling contribution are less than $10\%$.
+From around 450 days, CO starts to become important again and a temperature gap arises, reaching a few 100 K at 600d.
 The trends in both of these zones are similar; initially, there are prominent molecular cooling effects, which then lessen with time.
 As the abundances of CO and SiO, the most important molecular coolants, are essentially constant before for the first few hundred days (Fig. \ref{fig:molmass_tot}), a decrease of these species is not the cause of them becoming less relevant coolants with time.
 Rather, this behavior can be explained by looking at the evolution of cooling per particle, which is shown in Fig.~\ref{fig:coolpp}.